BerqiaMouad/softmax_digit_classification/README.md

-# Digit classification using the softmax activation function
+# Digit classification using CNN with softmax activation function

 ## The neural network used in this model:
 <p align="center">